Relationships

 Opis ORM allows you to define multiple types of relationships between entities.

-Defining a relationship is done by calling the relation
+Defining a relationship is done by calling the relation method, on a entity mapper instance,

 and passing a name that uniquely identifies that relation on that entity mapper.